jrcollado1987/generator-kendo-mobile/README.md

 * [kendo-mobile:list](#list).

 ### App
 Sets up a new Kendo mobile hybrid app, generating all the boilerplate you need to get started.
 The app generator  installs cordova, kendo and additional styles and scripts.
+Please note that the 'app generator' did not create your initial view.
+You should create it manually by running `yo kendo-mobile:view` and provide the name of the initial view.

 #### Available options
 * Navigation - drawer, tabstrip and custom;